Skip to main content

 The addition of a progestin mitigates this risk by balancing estrogen’s proliferative effect on the uterine lining.
 The choice of progestin is important, as different formulations carry different risk profiles, particularly concerning cardiovascular health and breast cancer.

-The Women’s Health Initiative (WHI) study, a landmark trial, highlighted an increased risk of and cardiovascular events with a specific combination of conjugated equine estrogens and medroxyprogesterone acetate.
+The Women’s Health Initiative (WHI) study, a landmark trial, highlighted an increased risk of breast cancer and cardiovascular events with a specific combination of conjugated equine estrogens and medroxyprogesterone acetate.
 This finding has led to a shift towards using bioidentical progesterone and transdermal estrogen (patches or gels), which appear to have a more favorable safety profile as they bypass the first-pass metabolism in the liver, reducing the impact on clotting factors and inflammatory markers.

 For women, low-dose testosterone therapy is also a component of comprehensive hormonal care, primarily to address symptoms like low libido, fatigue, and diminished well-being.
 The risks are similar to those in men, including potential hair loss or acne if dosages are not carefully managed, but the primary challenge is the lack of long-term data specifically on female testosterone use.